Subscribe to get access

-“Insect Shield is proud to partner with the UNC Gillings School of Global Public Health on these important research projects,” said Richard Lane, president of Insect Shield.
-“We expect that the large study will corroborate the pilot study and further confirm that these treatments prevent serious tick-borne diseases like Lyme disease and Rocky Mountain spotted fever.”
+Richard added that they expect the large study will corroborate the pilot study.
+Certainly it will further confirm that these treatments prevent serious tick-borne diseases.
+Finally and like Lyme disease and Rocky Mountain spotted fever.